-- Set the soup hen into a roasting pan, and pour the remaining brine over it.
+Set the soup hen into a roasting pan, and pour the remaining brine over it.

-- Roast at 325 for 2.5 hours (or, another half hour for a larger soup hen).
+Roast at 325 for 2.5 hours (or, another half hour for a larger soup hen).

-- During the last half hour, add your choice of vegetables around the bird.
-In the photo, I had used thick slices of potato and sweet potato, and then added frozen peas to the mixture for the last 2 minutes in the oven.
+shown in the photo: thick slices of potato and sweet potato; frozen peas were added to the mixture for the last 2 minutes in the oven

-- Remove from the oven, and let it sit (preferably covered) for a few minutes before carving it.
+Remove from the oven, and let it sit (preferably covered) for a few minutes before carving it.